trshant-sugoi/stackedit/drafts/2019-02-05-bloom-filter.md

 Note over Server,Client: 1.
 Check each data point against <br/>individual hashes.<br/>2.
 Collect all the ones where the bits<br/> dont match.<br/>3.
 Send the Collected data points <br/>back to the client with its own<br/> master hash.

 Server ->> Client: There you go....

+alt is sick
+        Client->>Server: Not so good :(
+else is well
+        Client->>Server: Feeling fresh like a daisy end
 ```

 Murmur Hash : The master hash is the ANDed product of all the individual hashes.
 The hashing function used here is the murmur hash which has a lot of improvements over the normal SHA256.
 In NodeJS, this is how we use it.